 The College accepts dual enrollment credit for traditional undergraduate students.
-The course work must be a grade of C- or better in 100-level or higher courses.
+The coursework must result in a grade of C- or better in 100-level or higher courses.
 A maximum of 24 credit hours will be accepted in any combination of Advanced Placement (AP), International Baccalaureate (IB), dual enrollment or College Level Examination Program (CLEP).